monsoonmaelstrom/book2/book2.md

 “Then you’re an idiot!”
 I want to shout it at him, but I’m so tired.
 “And you have no idea.
 None.
 None of you do,” I can’t explain it but I’m certain it’s true.
 Everyone thinks they know who I am and what I’m capable of, but how could they possibly know when I’m not even sure myself?

 “Are you done telling me what I know?”
-Liam asks.
+Liam challenges.

 “I don’t know.
 Are you done telling me who I am?”
 My tone is brittle and angry and it fully reflects how I feel.
 How I’ve felt since last night.
 Since Liam pointed out I don’t always think to include him when I make decisions affecting both of us.
 Since Davy reminded me of what my mother did before I was even born.
 Of who I am.
 Of our sameness.

-“Probably not,” he states.
+“Probably not,” he responds.

 I think I’ve had it with everyone.
 With the entire world.
 I shove my chair back from the table and stand up because I feel like I’m going to explode, but Liam grabs my wrists.

-“Ask me why.” he tells me as he stares me down.
+“Ask me why,” he urges as he stares me down.

-“I don’t care why.”
+“I don’t care why!”

 “Ask.
 Me.
 Why.”

 “Fine.
 Why?
-I’m waiting with bated breath,” I say sarcastically.
+I’m waiting with bated breath,” I retort sarcastically.

 “Perhaps we all tell you that we think you’re a good person because we think you’re a good person, but more importantly because we think you *need* to hear it.
 It’s possible you don’t give *us* enough credit.
-Maybe we all realize how easy it would be for you to *stop* being a good person.
+Maybe we all realize exactly how easy it would be for you to *stop* being a good person.
 So we tell you to remind you.
 To give you expectations to live up to.”

 “That’s asinine!”